Matterhorn-ADA/Matterhorn-ADA.github.io/index.md

 Analysing the semantics of a document through the words is computationally expensive.
-We try to overcome the computational hurdle by predicting the emotions of a document by a simpler collection of features, such as the location of the event, who reported it, what kind of event was it, where there religious concerns, etc. That allows to see whether the emotional reaction of the news can already be predicted by just knowing basic facts of an event.
+We try to overcome the computational hurdle by predicting the emotions of a document by a simpler collection of features, such as the location of the event, who reported it, what kind of event was it, where there religious concerns, how many people were implicated, etc. That allows to see whether the emotional reaction of the news can already be predicted by just knowing basic facts of an event.
+The emotional reaction we use in the model is the tone given to the news paper article that we disretized into four categories.
 {: style="text-align: justify"}

-*TBU: figure of avgtone distribution and features*
+<iframe width="300" height="100" frameborder="0" scrolling="no" src="//plot.ly/~matterhorn_ada/18.embed"></iframe>

+*The distribution of the tone which is reported by GDELT for each news article.
+We define the following categories: very negative: [-101, -10], negative: [-10, -5], mildly negative: [-5, 0], mildly positive: [0, 5], positive: [5, 100]*
+{: style="text-align: justify"}

-Applying a random forest machine learning algorithm and splitting on a training and test, we get an accuracy of around .. % *(TBU)*.
+Applying a random forest machine learning algorithm and splitting on a training and test, we get an accuracy of around  56% on the test set.
-While this accuracy is very low, the model does indeed give an indication of the emotional tone of an article and outperforms a random and a uniform model (a model randomly predicting one of the average tones, and a model only predicting the category “negative” which is the most prevalent).
-However, the model is clearly not satisfying and the question of how accurate the emotional tone actually is remains.
+While this accuracy is very low, the model does indeed give an indication of the emotional tone of an article and outperforms a random and a uniform model (the random model randomly predicts one of the average tones [42% of accuracy], and the uniform model only predicts the category “negative” which is the most prevalent [49% of accuracy]).
+The following figure shows to what extent the individual features of the model account for the response prediction:
+{: style="text-align: justify"}

+<iframe width="900" height="800" frameborder="0" scrolling="no" src="//plot.ly/~matterhorn_ada/12.embed"></iframe>

+*The pie chart shows the importance of the features of the random forest model used to predict the tone of the articles.
+The most prevalent feature levels are as follows: Type of Event: [Kill, Protest, Arrest, Affect, Wound, Kidnap, Evacuation], Religion of the Actor: [Christianism, Muslim, Judaism, Buddhism], Human development index (of the country the event happened, defined by the [United Nations](http://hdr.undp.org/en/composite/HDI)): [Very High, High, Medium, Low]*
+{: style="text-align: justify"}

+The type of event contributes the most towards the tone an article gets, and interestingly the country that reports the event is more informative than the actual country where the event happened.

+However, the model is clearly not satisfying and the question of how accurate the reported emotional tone actually is remains.
 Naturally, one would say, that events where someone got killed are more negative, but in the dataset such events also get attributed to positive emotions.
 On the other hand, events reporting the release of a hostages, have negative scores which looks surprising.
 Let’s look at some examples which all have the attribute “KILL” to understand this situation: